U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Model

-\textit{Remark:} This problem is solved every time a user is authorised to unlock a vehicle in this ESMS.
-Since the model is only determined by the user's historical record and external features, the prediction result for the current trip $\mathbb{T}_k$ will never change.
+\textit{Remark:} This problem is solved every time a user gains authorisation to unlock a vehicle in this \ac{esms}.
+Since the model only relies on the user's historical record and external features, the prediction result for the current trip $\mathbb{T}_k$ remains constant until the dataset is enriched by new records.